Skip to main content

 });

-// If fields have changed, execute update
+// If there are field changes, execute update

 if (Object.keys(updateFields).length > 0) {